-Prerequisite: Grades of "C" or better in Mathematics 120 and Mathematics 125, or equivalent high school preparation and a satisfactory score on the Intermediate Algebra Placement test.
+Prerequisite: Mathematics 120 and Mathematics 125 with grades of "C" or better, or equivalent high school preparation and a satisfactory score on the Intermediate Algebra Placement Test.
+(See "Note)

 Discusses relations, functions and their graphs, matrices and determinants, theory of equations, permutations, combinations, probability, and conic sections.